AdobeDocs/experience-manager-learn.en/help/spa-angular-tutorial/integrate-spa.md

 ## Congratulations! {#congratulations}

 Congratulations, you have updated the SPA and explored the integration with AEM!
-You now know two different approaches for developing the SPA against the AEM JSON Model API using a **webpack dev server**.
+You now know two different approaches for developing the SPA against the AEM JSON model API using a **webpack dev server**.

 You can always view the finished code on [GitHub](https://github.com/adobe/aem-guides-wknd-spa/tree/Angular/integrate-spa-solution) or check the code out locally by switching to the branch `Angular/integrate-spa-solution`.